Hastings and Rother Samaritans

 Sharing information outside of Samaritans

-Hastings and Rother Samaritans and Samaritans Central Charity work with various external companies, who may collect, store or process personal information on our behalf.
+Our branch and Samaritans Central Charity works with various external companies, who may collect, store or process personal information on our behalf.
 When we do this, we:

-Here are some examples of the companies that we may share your data with or that may have access to your data for the purposes of providing services to Samaritans:
+Here are some examples of the companies that Samaritans may share your data with or that may have access to your data for the purposes of providing services to Samaritans:

-Some of the companies that we work with may be based outside of the European Economic Area.
-Where this is the case, we ask suppliers to provide additional evidence that they have the appropriate measures in place to ensure that your personal information is kept safe.
+Some of the companies that Samaritans work with may be based outside of the European Economic Area.
+Where this is the case, Samaritans ask suppliers to provide additional evidence that they have the appropriate measures in place to ensure that your personal information is kept safe.

 If you have made a Gift Aid declaration, we will need to disclose the information you have provided as part of our declaration to HMRC for the purpose of reclaiming Gift Aid.